vincentlaucsb/pgreaper/README.md

 PGReaper is the easy Pythonic way to upload data from CSV, JSON, HTML, and SQLite sources to PostgreSQL databases.
-Interally, it uses the fast `COPY` streaming protocol, but wraps it in a way that makes it more robust and easier to use.
+Interally, it uses the fast `COPY` streaming protocol, but wraps it in a way that makes it more flexible, robust and easier to use.
 Features include:
  * Automatic schema inference
  * Automatic error handling